jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

   <img width="70%" src="/images/misleading_chart_acl/truncated.png" alt="A chart with a truncated y-axis." />
 </p>

-The fix is quite simple: start the y-axis at 0.
+The fix is quite simple: start the y-axis at a reasonable value given the context, 0% in this case, and make it clearly visible.
 But you might argue that doing so makes the bars too long and the gaps in accuracy harder to see.
-If that bothers you, I have two suggestions: (1) use another metric, (2) report the accuracy in a table instead of using a chart.
+If that bothers you, I have two suggestions: (1) use another metric with a shorter numerical axis, (2) report the accuracy in a table instead of using a chart.
 Using a truncated bar chart is the least recommended option, because even if you specify the accuracy scores on top of the bars, there will always be readers who will remember that the blue bar was three times bigger than the orange one, and as time passes, this will transform into remembering that model A was three times better than model B.

+> The meaningful starting point of the numerical axis depends on the context and metric used and does not always need to be 0.

 <p align="center">